genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/04_customisation-app-specific.md

 id: customisation-app-specific
 ---

-When performing design system customisations you can control the scope as follows:
+When performing design system customisations, you can control the scope as follows:

 * [General](/front-end/design-systems/customisation-general/) - applied to all applications using the system.
 * Application-specific - only applied to a single application.
-Described below.
+This is described below.

-You can also choose to customise either all or only individual components.
+You can also choose to customise either all the components or only individual ones.

 ## Customising all components

-When you register a design system in an application, there are several configuration options which will affect all the components provided by that design system.
+When you register a design system in an application, there are several configuration options that affect all the components provided by that design system.

 ### Prefix